zedddie16/ctvtcntr/README.md

 ```sh
 cargo build --release
 ```
-then create ```~/.config/systemd/user/ctvtcntr.service``` with same arguments as in repo, but modify the path to actual compiled binary and app_activity.csv file.
+then create ```~/.config/systemd/user/ctvtcntr.service``` with same arguments as in repo, but modify the path to match actual compiled binary path and app_activity.csv file.

 ```